PePires58/ReusableWorkflows/docs/nodejs/001_nodejs_deploy_doc.md

-# NodeJs build workflow doc
+# NodeJs deploy workflow doc

 In this repository you will find how to use the workflow.

 - 1 - Goals:
-The goals of this workflow are to restore the dependencies, run the unit tests (if you want), zip the node_modules file and upload it as artifact in order to be used in another workflow.
+The goals of this workflow are to download the artifact of node_modules, unzip it, build a sam template and deploy using cloudformation.
+This workflow is only usable to deploy to AWS.

 - 2 - Parameters:
 <table>